 A: Herman & Associates has been in business since 1988.
 We are an expert team of professionals with extensive experience in both psychology and education.
 Dr. Herman is a licensed psychologist and has over 25 years of assessment experience and has worked in special education settings.
-He has co-authored many papers, has presented at local, national, and international conferences on research related to learning disabilities, attention disorders, and autistic spectrum disorders.
-Ms. Sullivan has degrees in both education and counseling.
-She has over 30 years of experience in education.
-She is the Director of Herman & Associates.
-Dr. Hess is our Clinical Director.
-She has been managing many of our assessments since 2005.
+He worked for 17 years as part of a highly respect research team and has co-authored many research articles.
+Dr. Herman has presented papers at numerous local, national, and international conferences on research related to learning disabilities, attention disorders, and autistic spectrum disorders.

 Q: Do you have any specialties?

 A: Yes.
 Our assessment team has developed a specialty in evaluating individuals who have ADHD, learning disabilities, and autistic spectrum disorders.
 We also have extensive experience working with intellectually gifted individual and have been the assessment team Caltech and many of the local private schools commonly refer to.

 Q: Do you offer second and/or expert opinions?

 A: Yes.
 It is a common occurrence that we will review another clinician's testing results and offer a second opinion.
 These reports can originate from another private psychologist or from a school district.

 A: Each assessment will vary in cost depending on the goals of the assessment, which are discussed at the initial conference and varies greatly.
 The cost for a full assessment averages $4,500, but can range from $3,500-$5,500.
 The cost of a partial assessment ranges from $2,000-$4,000.

 Q: How much will an Initial Conference cost?